-Other evidence also suggests that adverse events are less important in explaining bankruptcy filings than the Sullivan et al. and Himmelstein et al. studies claim.
+Other evidence suggests that adverse events play a much less important role in explaining bankruptcy filings.
 In 1996, the Panel Study of Income Dynamics (PSID), a panel dataset that represents all U.S. households, asked its respondents whether they had ever filed for bankruptcy and, if so, why.
-Among bankruptcy filers, only 21 percent gave job loss as their primary reason for filing and only 16 percent gave illness, injury, or medical costs as their primary reason.
-Fay et al. (2003) used this data to estimate a model of the household bankruptcy filing decision that tested the importance of adverse events.
-They did not find a significant relationship between bankruptcy filings and either job loss or health problems for the household head or spouse, although they did find that bankruptcy was more likely to occur if the household head had recently been divorced.
+Among bankruptcy filers, only 21 percent gave job loss as their primary reason for filing, and only 16 percent gave illness, injury, or medical costs as their primary reason.
+In Fay, Hurst, and White (2003), my coauthors and I used this data to estimate a model of the